rkhassan420/NoteNova/README.md

 # 🙋 Author

-## Ali Hassan

-Built with ❤️ using React & Django
+Built with ❤️ by Ali Hassan

----

-# 📄 License

-MIT License

-Free to use, modify, and distribute.